sujayvsarma/SujaySarma.Data.SqlServer/_docs/SqlUpdateBuilder.md

 This document details the use of the SqlUpdateBuilder statement builder introduced in version 8.8.0.

 ---
-This statement builder helps build the INSERT  statement.
-It supports inserting data from a single business object, or multiple business objects.
-The SqlUpdateBuilder also lets you specify arbitrary data to insert, and more.
+This statement builder helps build the UPDATE statement.
+It supports updating data from a single business object, or multiple business objects.
+The SqlUpdateBuilder also lets you specify arbitrary data to update, and more.
 Let us first look at an example of using the builder.
 Assume that any objects and properties/fields referenced have been defined elsewhere.

 ```c#
 SqlUpdateBuilder<UserAccounts>